Posted mai 31, 2023

 Follow these steps to get going:

-Don't try to change everything at once.
-Instead, start with small experiments that can help you learn and build momentum in real time.
+• Start small: Don't try to change everything at once.
+Instead, start with small experiments that can help you learn and build momentum in real-time.

 A testing program is a critical tool for driving digital transformation and Conversion Rate Optimization (CRO).
 By building a culture of experimentation, organizations can learn what works and what doesn't, and use that knowledge to drive change and deliver a top-notch user experience to their customers.

-For a step-by-step guide to digital experimentation, check out the Big Book of Experimentation.
-It includes best practices for web pages, case studies, and practical tips for success.
+For a step-by-step guide to digital experimentation, check out the Big book of experimentation.
+It includes 40+ industry specific use cases of businesses that ran perfect experiments.